GeorgiNedyalkov/art/README.md

 _Filter_

-- Add filtering capability in catalog page
+- [x] Add filtering capability in catalog page
+- [] Style the filtering better

 _Extras_

 - Add comments
-- Add artists
+- [x] Add artists
 - Add most liked artworks
 - Add ability to like a painting
-- Add a footer -[x] Create filters, search function and sorting for catalog page.
+- [x] Add a footer
+- [x] Create filters, search function and sorting for catalog page.

 - Create a better design

 - Create a dark theme

+_Bugs_

+- Errors in logging in or registerring do not disappear.